-I had severe morning sickness with my pregnancies.
-Pregnancy was a personal hell for me, and I hated every minute.
-However, my first pregnancy with my son was even worse than being pregnant with my daughter.
+I had severe morning sickness with my pregnancies, and I hated every minute of that "glowing" time.
+But my first pregnancy with my son was even worse than being pregnant with my daughter.
 When I tell people this, they're shocked.
-It turns out that there is a pretty commonly held belief that my morning sickness should've been worse with my daughter because she was a girl.
-But is there any science to that old wives' tale?
-Is morning sickness worse with a girl than it is with a boy?
-Honestly, that was news to me.
+It turns out that there is a commonly held belief that morning sickness is worse with a girl.
+You know, that whole "she's stealing your beauty" thing that's so refreshing to hear when you actually waddle.

 But that's not all.
 When examining the question of morning sickness being worse with a girl, there are even more factors in play.
 According to a report by the BBC, girl babies begin producing female hormones while in the womb, and that extra flood of estrogen and progesterone in the mother's womb might bear part of the responsibility for the mom becoming more sick when she's pregnant with a girl than she is with a boy.
 But because we don't really know what causes the nausea and vomiting of pregnancy, it's mostly just speculation at this point.

-Not surprisingly, the severe morning sickness is often inherited.
-It's passed down from — wait for it — mother to daughter, noted a study in BMJ.
+Dr. Danielle DonDiego, a family physician, tells Romper that the ACOG has reported that women carrying a female may experience worsening morning sickness.
+But she also says there are other risk factors, like "carrying multiple fetuses, having morning sickness in a previous pregnancy, and if your mother or sisters also had morning sickness with their pregnancies despite the sex.
+Other risk factors are history of motion sickness or migraines in the mother."
+Oh great, so morning sickness is passed down from — wait for it — mother to daughter, noted a study in BMJ.
 That means I can not only thank my mother for my complete lack of ankles, but also my hyperemesis.
 Thanks, Mom.
 Women born to women who had severe nausea and vomiting with pregnancy are 73 percent more likely to develop the disorder than women not born to women who've had it, noted an article in Nature.

-The same study also found that it might have a genetic component they'd not found previously.
+The same study also found that it might have a genetic component researchers had not found previously.
 They found that two genes, GDF15 and IGFBP7, both "involved in placentation, appetite, and cachexia," also likely have roles in the nausea and vomiting associated with pregnancy, specifically the severe form of hyperemesis.